Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

-Maikel Garcia -- with a slugging percentage of .436 in his past 10 games, including four extra-base hits -- will be in action for the Kansas City Royals against the Toronto Blue Jays, with Kevin Gausman on the mound, on September 9 at 3:07 PM ET.
+The Kansas City Royals and Maikel Garcia, who went 0-for-4 last time in action, take on Jose Berrios and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Blue Jays.
+In his last game he had a hitless performance (0-for-4) against the Blue Jays.

 Maikel Garcia Game Info & Props vs. the Blue Jays